From pizza earrings to tie-dyed scrunchies: inside Claire’s remarkable turnaround

 To the average adult, the products at Claire’s tend to look a little quirky if not completely bizarre—but they’re catnip to kids.
 My 6-year-old, for instance, adores an octopus-shaped plush toy that’s smiling but can be turned inside out to look like it’s frowning.
 She loves a notebook that has a fidget popper built into the cover, and she’s thrilled by jewelry in the shape of her favorite treats, like doughnuts, french fries, and pizza.

-Kristin Patrick, who became Claire’s CMO last December, says the brand targets a wide swath of consumers, ages 4 to 24, with tweens being in the sweet spot.
+Kristin Patrick, who became Claire’s CMO in 2021, says the brand targets a wide swath of consumers, ages 4 to 24, with tweens being in the sweet spot.
 And the brand has become skilled at understanding what kinds of products make them tick.
 However, as a legacy brand with nostalgia power, it still draws in many older women, including mothers like me who were once customers and enjoy bonding with their children in store.

 But Patrick says part of the brand’s recent success also has to do with broader trends in the marketplace.
 During the pandemic, ’90s fashion made a comeback, and, as the ultimate ’90s mall brand, Claire’s was able to capitalize.
 “Y2K nostalgia came back and suddenly Claire’s was cool again,” she says.